Calculator Library

 Here are some tips and tricks for finding zeros on a graphing calculator:

 • Use the intersect feature to find zeros of two functions.
-The intersect feature allows you to find the points at which two functions intersect, which can be useful for finding zeros of the two functions.
+The intersect feature allows you to find the points at which two functions intersect, which can be helpful for finding zeros of the two functions.
 To use the intersect feature on a TI-84, press the 2nd button followed by the intersect button.

 • Be aware of multiple zeros.
 Some functions may have more than one zero in a given range.
-To find all of the zeros, you may need to search multiple times using different ranges.
+You may need to search multiple times using different ranges to find all of the zeros.

 • If you're having trouble finding the zeros of a function because the graph is too cluttered, you can try turning off some of the features on the graph to make it easier to see.
 For example, you can turn off the gridlines or the labels on the axes to make the graph less cluttered.